 BirdWord - BirdWords are bird names or bird-related terms in any language (such as 'flutter'; 'flyways'; 'gizzard').
 Use this content for short entries that really focus on the vocabulary.
 If there is additional long-form material about the bird mentioned, for example, link your BirdWord to a Digital Heritage entry that holds much more content.

 Category - Categories (one is required; we encourage as many relate to the entry) are picked by the contributor when they create an Digital Heritage item.
 They are not meant to be exhaustive, but to provide good search and browse indexing.
 Editors may add categories to an entry; specific details not covered by EWA's existing Categories should be added as Keywords.

 Comments - Comments can be made by any registered EWA User, and these appear at the bottom of page.
 Comments will be moderated.

-Communities – EWA Users who share a common interest, language, or cultural heritage may create a Community.
-Within a Community, different Cultural Protocols can be used to control visibility of materials.
+Communities – An EWA User who wants to share a common interest, language, or cultural heritage with a particular group of other Users may create a Community.
+Within a Community, different Sharing Protocols can be used to control visibility of materials.
 More about this here.

 Community Administrator - user who manages a Community.
-Can add members, create new Cultural Protocols, and create Digital Heritage items for the Community.
+Can add members, create new Sharing Protocols, and create Digital Heritage items for the Community.